 Who's in 2024 NHL playoffs?
 Tracking standings, playoff bracket, tiebreakers, scenarios

-There also could be more clarity in the race for the second wild-card spot in the Eastern Conference because the Pittsburgh Penguins, Washington Capitals, Detroit Red Wings and Philadelphia Flyers are in action.
-One point separates those teams.
+Also Monday, the New York Rangers, Boston Bruins and idle Vancouver Canucks can clinch the three remaining division titles.
+The Rangers also can clinch the Eastern Conference title and the top overall record in the league and home-ice advantage throughout the playoffs.

-The Oilers can pull within a point of the division-leading Vancouver Canucks in their game in Edmonton.
-Also the Winnipeg Jets-Colorado Avalanche game will have an impact on home-ice advantage on their likely first-round matchup.
+Three of the teams battling for the second wild-card spot are in action.
+The Washington Capitals (87 points) lead the Detroit Red Wings (87) in tiebreakers and the Pittsburgh Penguins (86) by one point.
+The Philadelphia Flyers (87) are idle Monday.

-Six nights remain in the regular season.
-Here's where the playoff races stand before Saturday's games:
+Four nights remain in the regular season.
+Here's where the playoff races stand before Monday's games:

 Who's in the NHL playoffs?